 As a new mum, you’re always running around.
 Changing nappies, getting up in the middle of the night, and cleaning the house.
 There are just so many responsibilities that can distract you from your own health.

 It’s natural, during pregnancy, to put on weight.
 A lot of this is just fluid and it takes time to lose.
 The biggest challenge women face is not feeling like themselves anymore.
 Of course, it’s just a matter of time to get back to pre-baby weight.

 Half of the battle is respecting that your body has changed after childbirth.
 Pregnancy changes bodies; your energy level, swollen legs, vaginal and back pain, skin discolouration, and hair loss.

-There’s one area that causes the most worry for mums: the core.
+There’s one area that causes the most worry for mothers: the core.
 It’s natural for your stomach and breasts to be different.

 #2: Stomach Changes

 Post-birth bodies can benefit from breast lifts and tummy tucks.
-Many new mums choose to have?breast augmentation surgery?after their chests change from breastfeeding.
-It?s a great way to fix drooping breasts ? something that?s making you feel unconfident.
+Many new mothers choose to have breast augmentation surgery after their chests change from breastfeeding.
+It?s a great way to fix drooping breasts, something that’s making you feel unconfident.

-As a new mum, make sure you?re eating nourishing food, exercising regularly and giving yourself?you?time.
+As a new mother, make sure you’re eating nourishing food, exercising regularly and giving yourself you time.